Cost of Owning a Beagle

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Epilepsy screening, Hypothyroidism screening, Cherry Eye screening

 Beagles should receive breed-specific screening for epilepsy starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Beagle Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Beagle ownership:
+These ranges reflect national averages for Beagle ownership.

 More Beagle Guides

-Find more specific guidance for Beagle health and care:
+Find more specific guidance for Beagle health and care.

-What are the most important considerations for beagle cost of ownership?
+What are the most important considerations for beagle?